LEKoval/BIOS-611-Project-1/README.md

 ### The Final Report

-To generate the final report summarizing this project, first run the command
+To generate the final report summarizing this project, you must first connect to the Rstudio server as described in *Using This Project*.
+Then in the terminal run the command
 > make clean

 followed by